alex-bl/CompilerConstruction/doc/overview.md

 Yet this should make it much easier to work with `flex` / `bison` than starting from scratch.

 Be sure to understand the provided code before using it!
-Notice me if you find any mistakes which should be patched.
+Notify me if you find any mistakes which should be patched.